845880088/OpenAvatarChat-AI-Vision/readme_en.md

 > git submodule update --init --recursive
 > ```
 >
-> If you encounter any issues, feel free to submit an [issue](https://github.com/HumanAIGC-Engineering/OpenAvatarChat/issues) to us.
+> If you encounter any issues, feel free to sub an [issue](https://github.com/HumanAIGC-Engineering/OpenAvatarChat/issues) to us.
 >
 > This project depends on CUDA, please make sure that the CUDA version supported by the local NVIDIA driver is >= 12.4